 - The Stata “do file”extension is .do

 - Stata programs can be written up and edited in a basic text file editor (Notepad or Wordpad)

 Run the “do file”

 There are two ways to run a “do file.”
 One is to open the file in Stata’s “do file” editor, highlight all commands and click “do.”
 This is helpful for making sure there are no errors in the “do file.”
-The most straightforward way, once you have a “do file” free of errors, is to open up Stata and select, from the pull down menu, File Do and then click the name of your “do file” to run it.
+The most straightforward way, once you have a “do file” free of errors, is to open up Stata and select, from the pull down menu, the run button on Stata.
+Do and then click the name of your “do file” to run it.
 This will run the commands in your “do file” and read your dataset into Stata.

 |Example of Multi-Record Stata “do file”|